rchavarria/blog-post-incubator/unpublished-book-notes/99-bottles-by-sandi-katrina.markdown

 ## Introduction

-Una refactorizacion no es el resultado final sino el camino.
+Una refactorizacion no es el resultado final, sino el camino.
 Writing code is the process of working your way to the next stable end point, not the end point itself.

 ## 1. Rediscovering simplicity